 IMC Conduit Basics

 IMC conduit is coated with a hot galvanized coating on the exterior and a special corrosive-resistant coating on the inside to extend the conduit’s lifespan.
-Common conduit sizes range from ½” to 4”.
+Common conduit sizes range from ½ inch to 4 inches in diameter.
 It is sold in 10-foot lengths, with or without threaded ends.
 IMC was originally introduced by Allied Tube & Conduit Corporation.
 It is manufactured in accordance with UL (formerly Underwriters Laboratories) safety standard 1242 and ANSI C80.6.
-The National Electrical Code book has a specific article about IMC, article 342.
+The National Electrical Code (NEC) includes a specific article about IMC, Article 342.

 IMC vs. RMC